Battle of Ayacucho

 The Battle of Ayacucho (Batalla de Ayacucho, [baˈtaʎa ðe aʝaˈkutʃo]) was a decisive military encounter during the Peruvian War of Independence.
-This battle secured the independence of Peru and ensured independence for the rest of South America.
+This battle secured the independence of Peru and ensured independence for the rest of belligerent South American states.
 In Peru it is considered the end of the Spanish American wars of independence in this country, although the campaign of Antonio José de Sucre continued through 1825 in Upper Peru and the siege of the fortresses Chiloé and Callao eventually ended in 1826.